• filibuster •

 Meaning: 1.
 A pirate, buccaneer, a free-booter, or a sea-faring adventurer who lives outside the law.
 2. A tactic peculiar to the US Senate whereby a speaker may refuse to yield the floor in a debate for as long as he or she can keep talking, thereby preventing a bill from coming to a vote.

-now in the minority in the Senate, threatened to filibuster the nominations.
-The rules of the Senate provide each senator with only one opportunity to speak, but no senator can be silenced unless "the question is called", i.e. a vote on cloture, ending debate, is taken.
-A cloture vote requires a 3/5 majority to pass (2/3 on a question to change the rules).
-So, a filibuster succeeds so long as one senator continues to talk and the vote to cut off debate cannot be mustered.
-A person who filibusters is a filibusterer and the activity is filibustering.
+Notes: The rules of the US Senate provide each senator with only one opportunity to speak, but no senator can be silenced unless the question is called for a vote on cloture, ending debate.
+A cloture vote requires a 3/5 majority (60 votes) to pass, so a filibuster succeeds so long as one senator continues to talk, blocking a vote count.
+Nowadays senate rules allow a "technical filibuster" requiring only one senator to report their intention to filibuster a bill.

-In Play: There are plenty of apolitical uses for the second meaning of this word, especially in reference to verbal bullies: "The discussion was going well until Lotta Bolloni came in and began a filibuster that squelched everyone else."
-Don't forget that this word does the work of a verb as well as that of a noun: "Lotta filibustered the meeting until most of the attendees politely bowed out and went home."
+In Play: Filibuster is used apolitically in reference to verbal bullies: "The discussion was going well until Myna Bird came in and began a filibuster that squelched everyone else."
+Don't forget that this word does the work of a verb as well as that of a noun: "Myna filibustered the meeting until most of the attendees politely bowed out and went home."

-Word History: Today's word set out as Dutch vrijbuiter "free-booter = pirate".
-English, however, preferred the more posh-sounding late 18th century French variant, flibustier, with the mysterious substitution of [l] for the original [r].
-In the mid-19th century, the word changed to "filibuster," possibly under the influence of Spanish filibustero "buccaneer."
-The point, however, is that the word started out referring to the senatorial buccaneers who flew off on their own during debate.
+Word History: This funny word set out as Dutch vrijbuiter "free-booter, pirate".
+English, however, preferred the more posh-sounding late 18th century French variant, flibustier, with the mysterious substitution of the L for the original R. By the mid-19th century, the word had changed to filibuster under the influence of Spanish filibustero "buccaneer".
+The point is, the word started out in English referring to the senatorial buccaneers who hijacked a debate.
 Later, the meaning slipped over to the process itself.
-Side note: The boot in free-booter is related to "booty and the phrase "(receive X) to boot," where boot originally meant "advantage, profit".
+Side note: The boot in free-booter is related to booty and the phrase "receive X to boot".
+This boot originally meant "a valuable, profit" in the days when valuables, especially smuggled valuables, were often hidden in a man's thigh-high boot.

 P.S. - Register for the Daily Good Word E-Mail! - You can get our daily Good Word sent directly to you via e-mail in either HTML or Text format.
 Go to our Registration Page to sign up today!